bd/twidor/README.md

   letters.
 This is currently not an issue because current keymaps have no more than 2-letter macros in 2-button chords.
 * Up/down/right/left arrows key labels are not shown.  current lessons do not use them.
-* For Typemax, while the keybaords does not show mouse buttons, mapped mouse buttons do work for training purposes.
+* For Typemax, while the keyboards does not show mouse buttons, mapped mouse buttons do work for training purposes.

 ## How to Build